-Despite my husband very rarely going to see our local GP, he received a GP patient survey through the post.
-As a society, we are all pretty time poor and for businesses and organisations trying to gain much-needed feedback, this is a challenge and requires lots of patience.
+Despite my husband rarely seeing our local GP, he received a GP patient survey through the post.
+As a society, we are all pretty time-poor, and for businesses and organisations trying to gain much-needed feedback, this is a challenge and requires lots of patience.

 You will be asked between 1 and 5 questions (five at the absolute most), as businesses know people are unlikely to give feedback if they ask any more than this.

 So back to my husband’s GP patient survey.
 Spread over eight pages with 63 questions, exceeding all the unwritten rules about gaining feedback, but surprisingly has been awarded the Crystal Mark from the Plain English Campaign.

 The things that they look for when awarding the Crystal Mark are:

 - A good average sentence length (about 15 to 20 words

 - plenty of ‘active’ verbs (instead of ‘passive’ ones)